 Snorkeling and Diving in Silfra Fissure

-The Silfra Fissure is one if Iceland’s best kept secrets.
-It is located in Thingvallavatn Lake in Thingvellir National Park.
-The fissure has amazing shades of blue, and since Silfra is a part of the Mid-Atlantic Ridge, snorkelers and divers will experience swimming between two continents.
-The lake Thingvallavatn is particularly fertile and rich in vegetation, despite the very cold temperatures.
-The view while you are snorkeling is stunning.
+Silfra Fissure is one of Iceland’s best-kept secrets.
+It is located in Thingvallavatn Lake (Þingvallavatn) in Thingvellir National Park.
+The fissure displays amazing shades of blue.
+As Silfra is a part of the Mid-Atlantic Ridge, snorkelers and divers will have the unique experience of swimming between two continents.

 There has been a church at the site of Thingvellir since the introduction of Christianity.
-However, the church that stands there today was built in 1859.
-In the summertime, you can visit the church since it is open to the public from 9 am until 5 pm every day.
-If you are not visiting in the summertime, hopefully you will be lucky and it is open.
-The church is very beautiful on the inside and well worth a visit.
+The attractive church that exists today, however, was built in 1859.
+In the summertime, the church is open to the public from 9am to 5pm daily.

-Efstidalur is a charming and friendly family farm that is the perfect stop between Gullfoss/Geysir and Thingvellir National Park.
-The farm operates a clever little ice cream shop where you can enjoy different flavored ice cream, produced from the farm cows‘ milk.
+Efstidalur is a charming, friendly, family-run farm that is the perfect stop between Gullfoss Geysir and Thingvellir National Park.
+The farm operates a little ice cream shop where you can enjoy different flavored ice creams produced using milk from the farm’s own cows.

-We don‘t think you can get any fresher ice cream than that!
-As you enjoy the delicious ice cream, you can watch the cows, who produced the milk through windows that separate the store from the barn.
+It would be hard to find ice cream that is any fresher than that!
+As you enjoy the delicious ice cream, you can watch the cows who produced the milk to make it through the windows that separate the store from the barn.

 The Secret Lagoon

 The Secret Lagoon is a magnificent natural hot spring located in the geothermal area in a small village called Fludir (Flúðir), 25 km from Geysir.
 The Secret Lagoon is one of the oldest geothermal pools in Iceland, having been built in 1891.